 Transmission repair can take a full day but it will take at least 3 to 4 days to rebuild a transmission.

-How many hours does it take to replace a transmission?
+How long does it usually take to rebuild a transmission?

 Rebuilding a transmission can save you a lot of money over the short-term, while keeping car payments out of your monthly budget.
 For many, rebuilding their transmission is worth the initial cost.
 Rebuilding a transmission may cost you twenty-five hundred dollars or more, which is a significant chunk of change.